LarsEjaas/lars-ejaas-portfolio-v2/README.md

 ## 😉 Gotchas, Caveats and tips

-- The `generate:routes script` requires Node v22.7.0 or later because it relies on the experimental `--experimental-transform-types` flag to run TypeScript files within an npm script.
-However, Astro is not compatible with this Node version (so you probably need NVM to go back and forth between Node versions for now).
+- The `node scripts in this project` requires Node v22.7.0 or later because it relies on the experimental `--experimental-transform-types` flag to run TypeScript files within an npm script.
 - All TypeScript files with the .mts extension are optimized for both the project itself and for use in npm scripts.
 - You can use the [XML Tools extension](vscode:extension/DotJoshJohnson.xml) to format sitemap files to be human readable in VSCode directly.
-Go to the command palette and select: `XML Tools: Format as XML`
+Go to the command palette and select: `XML Tools: Format as XML`.
+- The project currently has a bug when starting the development server, likely due to a race condition in Astro’s internal Image Service:
+  `Cannot read properties of undefined (reading 'validateOptions')`

+  Just reload the browser window on localhost — everything will run smoothly until you restart the server.

 <p align="right"><a href="#top">back to top⬆️</a></p>